 2011 USACE Safety Award Winner

-Megen was the design+builder for the projects, which are part of a SATOC contract with the U.S. Army Corps of Engineers.
-As the design+builder and prime contractor, Megen was responsible for coordinating all facets of the project, including design coordination, establishment of the overall project schedule, cost control, safety management and coordination with USACE personnel.
-The projects were delivered on time and under budget with no lost time or injuries.
-Each CDC facility received high honors with an Above Average or Outstanding rating on the USACE evaluation and a USACE Safety Award for the large project sector of the Ft.
+Megen was the design+builder for the projects, which are part of a SATOC contract with the U.S. Army Corps of Engineers (USACE).
+As the design+builder and prime contractor, our team was responsible for managing all facets of the project, including design coordination, project schedule, cost control, construction safety, and coordination with USACE personnel.
+The new facilities were delivered on time and on budget with no lost time or injuries.
+Each CDC facility received high honors with an Above Average or Outstanding rating from the USACE and were recognized with a USACE Safety Award for the large project sector of the Ft.
 Worth District.

 “Megen Construction is by far one of the top 3 construction firms that I have worked with in my 14+ years of government construction.
 From the owner down to those on the job-site, professionalism and quality is top priority.
 I wish that the laws and regulations allowed for us to contract with them more often.”